NVlabs/gbrl_sb3/README.md

-# Gradient Boosting Reinforcement Learning for stable_baselines3 (GBRL_SB3)
+# Gradient Boosting Reinforcement Learning in stable_baselines3 (GBRL_SB3)
 GBRL is a Python-based GBT library designed and optimized for reinforcement learning (RL).
-GBRL is implemented in C++/CUDA.
+GBRL is implemented in C++/CUDA aimed to seamlessly integrate within popular RL libraries.

-This repository contains a GBRL based wrapper for stable_baselines3 [1] algorithm.
+***This repository contains a GBRL based wrapper for stable_baselines3 [1] algorithm.***

+### Key Features:
+- GBTs Tailored for RL: GBRL adapts the power of Gradient Boosting Trees to the unique challenges of RL environments, including non-stationarity and delayed feedback.
+- Optimized Actor-Critic Architecture: GBRL features a shared tree-based structure for policy and value functions.
+This significantly reduces memory and computational overhead, enabling it to tackle complex, high-dimensional RL problems.
+- Hardware Acceleration: GBRL leverages CUDA for hardware-accelerated computation, ensuring efficiency and speed.
+- Seamless Integration: GBRL is designed for easy integration with popular RL libraries, making it readily accessible for practitioners.

 ## Features
 GBRL based implementation of